 Master of Science in Chemistry

 Chemistry graduate students are generally admitted into the PhD program.
-However, with approval, a student may pursue a research-based MS degree with a thesis option.
+However, with approval, a student may pursue an MS degree.
 In addition to research, these graduate students in the Department of Chemistry are required to enroll in chemistry coursework, serve as teaching assistants for at least two semesters, present seminars and attend seminars.

 For further details about programs, faculty, facilities and financial assistance, write to the Graduate Advisor of the Department of Chemistry, or send an email message to firstname.lastname@example.org.
 Additional information may be found on the departmental website at http://www.chem.tamu.edu/.

 - Degree Plan

 - Transfer of Credit